-Get your robe on, grab your wand, drape your house scarf over your shoulders, and prepare for magic: welcome to Warner Bros Studio Tour London – The Making of Harry Potter.
+Get your robe on, grab your wand, throw your house scarf around your shoulders, and prepare for magic: welcome to Warner Bros Studio Tour London – The Making of Harry Potter.

-This one-of-a-kind look at all the goings on behind the scenes of the Harry Potter films is made even better by tucking into a veggie hot dog, some vegan cake, or vegan fish and chips – and all these goodies can be found in the studio’s food outlets.
-So grab your Firebolt and pack your trunk, because you’re about to embark on a magical journey filled with so many vegan offerings that even Ron will feel full for once.
+This one-of-a-kind look at all the goings-on behind the scenes of the Harry Potter films is made even better, as you can tuck into a vegan hot dog, cooked vegan breakfast, or vegan fish and chips – and all these goodies can be found in the studio’s food outlets.
+So grab your Firebolt and pack your trunk, because you’re about to embark on a magical journey filled with so many vegan offerings that even Ron would feel full for once.

-For wizards who love to wake up bright and early to get those spells in before dawn, there’s a bewitching vegan breakfast option available, which comes with vegan bacon, scrambled tofu, and more.
-If, like Hedwig, you’re more of a night owl, fear not – the Food Hall serves food from opening time until 5 or 8 pm, depending on what time the studio closes.
+For witches and wizards who love to wake up bright and early to get those spells in before dawn, there’s a bewitching vegan breakfast option available, which comes with vegan bacon, scrambled tofu, and more.
+If, like Hedwig, you’re more of a night owl, fear not – the Food Hall serves food from opening time until the studio closes.

 Once you see the Food Hall’s full vegan menu, you’ll wish you could engorgio your stomach:

-- Stone-baked sourdough pizza with roasted vegetables, vegan mozzarella, and pesto
+- Stone-baked pizza with aubergine, kale, and chilli

 Whether you’re after a quick hot meal before a Quidditch match or a post–Triwizard Tournament burger, the Backlot Café is bound to make your vegan dreams come true.
 It’s situated halfway through the tour, boasts indoor and outdoor seating areas, and has views of the Knight Bus, Privet Drive, and Hogwarts Bridge.

-If you’re feeling hungry from all those hours of witchcraft and wizardry, treat yourself to a veggie hot dog, a Moroccan-style chickpea burger in a free-from bun with vegan mint yogurt, or a sweet potato, hummus, and falafel wrap.
+If you’re feeling hungry from all those hours of witchcraft and wizardry, treat yourself to a vegan Bratwurst dog or a tasty plant-based burger.

-Note: The Backlot Café serves food from opening time until 5 or 8 pm, depending on what time the studio closes.
+Note: The Backlot Café serves food from opening time until the studio closes.

 Note: Please always be sure to double-check the ingredients before purchasing, as manufacturers are at liberty to change them at any time.